testcontainers/testcontainers-native/README.md

 ### Sample output

-This is how a very simple run without a test framework may look like.
+This is what a very simple run without a test framework may look like.

 [![Sample Output](./demo/wiremock/sample_output.png)](./demo/wiremock/)

 ### Installing the library

-It is adviced to include CMake as a dependant module for now.
+It is advised to include CMake as a dependent module for now.
-If you like living dangerously, until proper vcpkg and Conan packages are ready, you can optionally install the library to your system:
+If you like living dangerously until proper vcpkg and Conan packages are ready, you can optionally install the library to your system:

 ```bash